My Balls and My Word

 My Balls and My Word is the debut studio album by American rapper Young Bleed.
-It was released on January 20, 1998 as planned, through No Limit/Priority Records.
-Production was handled by Happy Perez, Beats By The Pound and Pimp C, with Master P and C-Loc serving as executive producers.
+It was released on January 20, 1998, through No Limit/Priority Records.
+The production was handled by Happy Perez and Beats by the Pound, with Master P and C-Loc serving as executive producers.
 It features guest appearances from Lay-Lo, C-Loc, Master P, Lee Tyme, Lucky Knuckles, Fiend and Mystikal.
-The album was a success, making it to number 10 on the Billboard 200 and topped the Top R&B/Hip-Hop Albums, selling 210,000 units in its first week and was certified Gold by the Recording Industry Association of America in February 1998.
+The album was a success, reaching number 10 on the Billboard 200 and topping the Top R&B/Hip-Hop Albums.
+In March 1998, the album was certified gold by the Recording Industry Association of America.

+Critical reception

+Soren Baker, writing for Chicago Tribune, said that "Young Bleed subtly and gently mocks the stereotype of laid-back Southerners."
+The journalist highlighted "thick bass lines", "rapid drum loops", and Young Bleed's vocal performance.
+Stephen Thomas Erlewine of AllMusic thought My Balls and My Word was a "conventional late-'90s gangsta record", criticizing it for its lack of originality.
+Steve Juon of RapReviews viewed it as the label's compilation album, but believed that Young Bleed "elevates it substantially".
+Similarly, Elliott Wilson of The Source magazine thought it was "more a family affair than a solo release", but believed that the rapper "fails to carry the weight without his friends".
+He commended the production, noting "slinky basslines, swirling keyboards and eerie strings".